Micro-STAMP/microstamp/README.md

    ```

 -  `npm i` is needed only when first running  the UI.
--  The user interface will open at the url http://127.0.0.1:5173.
+-  The user interface will open at the URL http://127.0.0.1:5173.
 -  You can now access the MicroSTAMP frontend!

-We created a user with some example analysis to provide a global picture of how MicroSTAMP supports STPA.
+We created a user with some example analyses to provide a global picture of how MicroSTAMP supports STPA.

 <figure>
   <img src="assets/images/login-form-guest-user.png" alt="Running the service registry">
 	<figcaption>Authenticating with the user guest.</figcaption>
 </figure>

-The user guest has some pre-stored STPA analyes and control structure from Step 2 of STPA.
+The user guest has some pre-stored STPA analyses and control structure from Step 2 of STPA.

 <figure>
   <img src="assets/images/page-with-all-analysis-user-guest.png" alt="Running the service registry">